2600hz/kazoo/doc/engineering/couch_views.md

 ./scripts/validate-js.sh `find */*/priv/**/* -name '*.json'`
 ```

-This will make sure the `map` function doesn't have any syntax error and is parasble by CouchDB JavaScript engine, the JSON file has correct format and `kazoo` meta data for views are not causing the views re-writing each other on the same database or classifications.
+This will make sure the `map` function doesn't have any syntax error and is parsable by CouchDB JavaScript engine, the JSON file has correct format and `kazoo` meta data for views are not causing the views re-writing each other on the same database or classifications.